yonkov/nasio-blocks/readme.txt

 ### Post Slider Block

-Display your latest posts in a beautiful responsive slider using [Swiper.js](https://swiperjs.com) - a lightweight vanilla JS slider with RTL support.
+Display your latest posts in a beautiful responsive slider using [Swiper.js](https://swiperjs.com) - lightweight and fully responsive vanilla JS slider with RTL support.

-* Choose between Fullwidth Slider or Carousel (multi-column slider) display mode
+* Choose between Fullwidth Slider (single column) or Carousel (multi-column slider) display mode
 * Fully customizable settings for number of posts, category filtering and flexible display options
 * Responsive design that works on all devices
 * Support for featured images, excerpts, post metadata and more